With this one, the series arrives on the Sega Genesis with a bang. I found this game

 I'm not above stun-locking a difficult boss and then running around like I just won the World Series.

 After the fight, the game fakes you out a bit.
 The music and tone seem to indicate that another battle is coming up, but that isn't the case.
 It's over.
 It's finally over.
+All things considered, that was one of the easiest Dracs in this series, especially after how hard the rest of this game is.

-So how was the Genesis Castlevania?
-It was good, but it isn't as good as Super Castlevania IV.
-Sega takes the silver here.
-Bloodlines is further along time-wise than the others, which I thought was pretty cool, and makes some strides over the NES games in terms of play control and visuals.
-However, it doesn't really hold up in a head-to-head with Super Castlevania IV, which is funny because that game released years earlier.
-Still, this game deserves cred for trying something new with the series (to an extent) and giving us a more diverse setting.
+With the early 20th century setting, Bloodlines is further along time-wise than the others, which I always thought was pretty cool.
+Also liked the tour of Europe.
+This game deserves cred for trying something new with the series (to an extent) and giving us a more diverse setting.
 The difficulty is cranked up, though, so try it at your own risk.

 I'd love to hear an artist talk about the coloring differences between the Genesis and SNES.
 I agree with you that Genesis games have a "look"...this game makes me think of Golden Axe.
 Are the colors darker, or are they heavier on a certain part of the RGB spectrum?
 I'm not qualified to say.
 Anyway, I had no idea about this game, and great intro at the start.